 Here I don’t talk literally about how to create a wine cellar but about a wine stash or a stock that will adequately accompany you on any occasion.

-While you are still discovering the wine world and have not defined your own wine style, there is nothing left for you to explore – varieties, countries, ways of wine, wine houses, styles, etc. In any case, you should drink, drink and just drink, because that is the only way to develop your own palate.
+While you are still discovering the wine world and have not defined your own wine style, there is nothing left for you to explore – varieties, countries, ways of wine, wine houses, styles, etc. In any case, you should drink, drink and drink because that is the only way to develop your own palate.
 Your taste will change – what you liked at the beginning may taste deliciously unacceptable at a later stage, and that’s quite ok.
-It would not be a bad idea to choose a reference wine that you will always go back to, and really notice with your own eyes/mouth/nose how much you have progressed, or how much your palate and taste palate develop.
+It would not be a bad idea to choose a reference wine that you will always go back to and really notice with your own eyes/mouth/nose how much you have progressed or how much your palate and taste palate developed.